cyber-sushi/makima/README.md

 `CUSTOM_MODIFIERS = "KEY_A-KEY_BACKSLASH-KEY_GRAVE"`

 #### `CHAIN_ONLY`
-When using a [mixed binding](https://github.com/cyber-sushi/makima/tree/main#bindings-and-settings), you can choose the behavior of the key when pressed alone.\
+When using a [chained binding](https://github.com/cyber-sushi/makima/tree/main#chained-bindings), you can choose the behavior of the key when pressed alone.\
 Set to `"true"` (default) to make it fire the event only if other modifiers are active.
 Set to `"false"` to make it fire its designated event regardless.

 Refer to the [sample config files](https://github.com/cyber-sushi/makima/tree/main/examples) for more information.